VincentCarlosTrono/VincentCarlosTrono/README.md

 # Hi there 👋, I'm Vincent Trono
 ## a software engineer

-I'm a software engineer based in Manila, Philippines specializing in building exceptional websites, applications, and everything in between.
+I'm a software engineer based in Manila, Philippines specializing in building exceptional websites, applications, and everything in between .

-I started web development in 2020, after doing Front-end, I switched to Full Stack development, where I work with a variety of meaningful projects.
+Passionate, hardwork, and committed, Building something is me expressing myself.
+Building beautiful projects makes me proud and happy.